LGenAgul/Flask-Keylogger/README.md

 Identifies potential passwords based on regex patterns.
 Instructions:

 1)Clone the repository.
-2)Install the required dependencies using pip install -r requirements.txt.
+2)pip install -r requirements.txt.
-4)Use flask run --host 0.0.0.0 to power on your server.
+4)flask run --host 0.0.0.0.
-3)Run the main script keylogger.py to start the keylogger and clipboard monitor.
+3)python keylogger.py.
-Usage Warning:
+4)navigate through the /keyboard or /clipboard routes Usage Warning:
 This project is intended for educational and informational purposes only.
 The use of keyloggers and clipboard monitors for malicious activities is illegal and unethical.
 Use this code responsibly in a test environment and in compliance with applicable laws and regulations.